 If you’re currently working as self-employed and have decided to set up a limited company, there are several differences in how each type of business structure is taxed.
-There’s no getting away from it, self employment tax and limited company tax are both complicated, but our guide will help you understand:
+There’s no getting away from it; both self-employment and limited company taxes are complicated.

 Tax for the self-employed and limited company directors

-As a self-employed individual, your personal and business finances are treated as one for tax purposes, so your business profits are taxed via the annual self-assessment process, and you pay any income tax owed by 31st January each year.
+As a self-employed individual, your personal and business finances are treated as one for tax purposes.
+Your business profits are taxed via the annual self-assessment process, and you pay any income tax owed by 31st January each year.

 If you set up a company, your personal finances and those of the company are completely separate entities.
 So, before any money can be allocated to shareholders or employees, the company itself must pay Corporation Tax on any profits made.

-Currently, the Small Profits’ Corporation Tax rate is 19% (2020), assuming your turnover is £300,000 or less per year.
-This tax is payable 9 months and 1 day following the end of the period for which the corporation tax returns have been produced.
+The Small Profits Corporation Tax rate is currently 19% (2022), assuming your turnover is £300,000 or less per year.
+This tax is payable nine months and one day following the end of the period for which the Corporation Tax returns have been produced.

 VAT

-If your turnover has reached £85,000 (2020) or more during the year, you must register for Value Added Tax (VAT), whereby you must charge VAT on your products or services, and repay any taxes collected to HM Revenue and Customs, generally on a quarterly basis.
-You’ll need to register to collect VAT through whichever type of business structure you use – self-employed or limited company – if your turnover reaches the £85,000 mark.
-For more information, why not read out VAT Registration Guide here.
+If your turnover has reached £85,000 or more during the year, you must register for Value Added Tax (VAT), whereby you must charge VAT on your products or services.
+You must repay any taxes collected to HM Revenue and Customs, generally on a quarterly basis.
+You’ll need to register to collect VAT through whichever type of business structure you use (self-employed or limited company) if your turnover reaches the £85,000 mark.

 Income Tax

-As we mentioned earlier, if you’re self-employed, you and your business are viewed as ‘one’ entity by HMRC when it comes to taxation.
+If you’re self-employed, you and your business are viewed as ‘one’ entity by HMRC regarding taxation.
 You pay income tax via the annual self-assessment process.

-The limited company route is more tax efficient from a personal tax point of view, as you will typically take a small salary (with little tax liability) and the remainder of your income in the form of dividends (which are free from National Insurance).
+The limited company route is more tax-efficient from a personal tax point of view.
+You will typically take a small salary (with little tax liability) and the remainder of your income in the form of dividends (which are free from National Insurance).

 Like self-employed individuals, all company directors have to complete a self-assessment tax return each year.
 This is when you pay any outstanding personal taxes you may owe on dividends and any other income you may have earned during the year.
-Don’t forget, your company is taxed separately from you, as a director.
-Visit our Contractor Tax page for more information on limited company tax.
+Don’t forget, your company is taxed separately from you as a director.

 National Insurance